 However we define the inner product (or ‘dot product’; I tend to use both names) on multivectors over , we’re going to want it to act a lot like it does on vectors.
-Particularly, it seems like it would be nice if
+Particularly, it seems like

 ought to hold.
 More generally, for two multivectors in the same space, we should be able to sum over their components the same way we do for vectors with :

+This turns out to work, although the usual presentation is pretty confusing.
 Here’s the standard way to define inner products on the exterior algebra , extending the inner product defined on the underlying vector space :

 The left side of this is the inner product of two -vectors (each are the wedge product of factors together); the right side is the determinant of a matrix.
 For instance: